 Next, focus your attention on the other half of the angel and align the skirt and tab fold portion of the side skirt.
 Repeat the process for the other side of the angel.
-After both sides adhere, be sure to press the folds in place really well to make sure everything stays in place.
+After both sides adhere, press the folds to ensure everything stays in place.

 I used a 3D Zot to attach the battery pack controller in the skirt area.

 That’s a wrap!
 You’ve created a beautiful 3D Layered Christmas Angel!

 The smaller angel in my hand was cut on a Cricut Joy at 4 inches wide and all layers glued together.

 Just a note, for those who purchase the fairy lights.
 I know there are more in the package; hang on to them.
 I have more Christmas designs up my sleeve that will use some lights.
 They’ll be coming to my blog soon!

 Did you love this blog post and free design?
 The best way to help me continue to provide free content like this is to share the blog post using Facebook or Pinterest buttons here on this page.
 Thank you! ❤️

 DOWNLOAD MY LAYERED CHRISTMAS ANGEL BY SUBSCRIBING (FREE) BELOW TO GET THE PASSWORD TO MY FREEBIE VAULT

 DOWNLOAD This Layered Christmas Angel cut file by entering the password to my Freebie Vault.
 Click HERE to go to the freebie vault, my library of free downloads.

 I would love to get the directions for the angels that were posted along with the Maker Fest.
 I cannot find the link.
 I also tried to get a ticket to the event and could not get one.
 Thank you